vijaytakbhate2002/ML-Math-Concepts/Gradient Descent/README.md

 Feel free to explore and contribute to the project!
 If you have any questions, open an issue on the repository.
 ```

-### Changes Made
-- The main file name has been updated to `app.py`.

-You can adjust any other details in the README as needed!